ALAS (missile)

 ALAS (Advanced Light Attack System, АЛАС) is a Serbian medium-range multipurpose wire-guided missile developed by Serbian companies EDePro and Yugoimport SDPR.
 The ALAS missile is developed primarily to engage tanks, armored vehicles, command posts, industrial facilities, and bridges.

 Characteristics

-The ALAS delivers long-range precision effects at up to 25 kilometres and features man-in-the-loop control for real-time target discrimination and mid-course updates against high-value or time-sensitive targets.
+ALAS can deliver long-range precision strikes at distances of up to 25 kilometres and features man-in-the-loop control for real-time target discrimination and mid-course updates against high-value or time-sensitive targets.
 Its sensor suite integrates advanced electro-optical (EO) and infrared (IR) seekers with day/night thermal imaging for high-precision target detection and tracking.
-A dual communications architecture via secure fibre-optic cable or radio link as a backup - ensures mission flexibility across varied terrain and in contested electromagnetic environments.
+A dual communications architecture (via secure fibre-optic cable or radio link as a backup) ensures mission flexibility across varied terrain and in contested electromagnetic environments.
 Its integrated tandem warhead can penetrate over 1,000 mm of rolled homogenous armour.

-Optimized for modular force integration, ALAS is fielded with Serbian Army artillery units on M-18 Oganj modular self-propelled multiple rocket launcher.
+Optimized for modular force integration, the system is fielded with Serbian Army artillery units on M-18 Oganj modular self-propelled multiple rocket launchers.
 Each vehicle can be equipped with 4 to 8 missile containers.
 It is hot-launched from its container by means of a solid-propellant boost motor.